 At the time this book was written, there were 16,928 endangered species in the world.
 I was hoping that that number had decreased since 2009, but I figured it probably increased at least slightly.

-But I was devastated to discover that there are now 27,000 endangered species according to the International Union for the Conservation of Nature (IUCN).
-They are generally accepted as the global authority on endangered species.
+But I was devastated to discover that as of 2024, there are 44,000 endangered species, according to the International Union for the Conservation of Nature (IUCN).
+They are the global authority on endangered species.
 Corwin cited the IUCN heavily in this book.
 If you’re not familiar with the IUCN, please check out this 3-minute video that will help you learn about them:

 Corwin explained that there were 3,246 critically endangered species (the highest risk category for endangerment of extinction by the IUCN) in 2009.
 He wrote: “Whether we realize it or not, we need them…We’re inextricably bound with nature.
 When we put the survival of the natural world in jeopardy, we simultaneously put our survival in jeopardy.”
 We’ve harmed landscapes and habitats and entire ecosystems, and it’s going to hurt every species, ourselves included.

-I was surprised to learn that habitat destruction is the number one cause of species extinction worldwide.
+Habitat destruction is the number one cause of species extinction worldwide.
 It makes sense – as the human population increases, human activities spread and drive the land to a state in which the land can no longer support the indigenous species.
-Urban sprawl, logging, mining, commercial fishing, homesteading are all culprits, but agriculture is the main source of habitat destruction.
+Urban sprawl, logging, mining, and commercial fishing are all culprits, but agriculture is the main source of habitat destruction.

 Oil & Drilling

 We all know oil spills are bad.
 When animals try to lick off oil from their fur or feathers, “the effect is toxic and can induce kidney failure.”
 They also rely on their fur or feathers for warmth, but when they’re coated in oil, the animal can freeze to death.
 “Unless they’re rescued – a monumental feat in remote regions – animals affected by oil spills typically die of hypothermia.”
 This makes me want to stop driving immediately.
-How do I stop supporting this global greed for oil?
-That’s a discussion for a future series of blog posts.
+How do we stop supporting this global need and greed for oil?

 Poaching, Slaughter & the Exotic Pet trade

 Poaching is another major cause of species endangerment and extinction, although it is not always defined as just the slaughter of wild animals.
 It often includes animals captured for the exotic pets trade, for which there is a huge demand on the black market.
-Those animals are removed from their habitats, affecting the ecosystem.
+Humans remove those animals from their habitats, affecting the ecosystem.
 This reduces the populations in more ways than one – since they do not reproduce in that ecosystem, their numbers obviously decline further.

 Slaughter for commercial profit is most visible from the slaughter of elephants and rhinoceroses.
-These large animals are killed for only one body part, the tusks or the horns.
-The rest of the animal is left to rot.
-National Geographic recently featured an informative article on poaching.
+Humans kill these large animals for only one body part, the tusks or the horns.
+They leave the rest of the animal to rot.
 My family and I recently visited the Nashville Zoo and I was impressed with their exhibits about critically endangered species.
 I took a photo of one about the rhinos because the image so shocked me that it moved me to tears:

 Even though the book made me quite depressed about the state of species across the Earth, the book was very inspiring.
 It inspired me to feature this review of the book, to read more on the topics, and to write future posts on the subject.
-Corwin offered hope at every turn in the book and that is why I loved the book.
+Corwin offered hope at every turn.

 I found the dedication Corwin wrote to his daughters particularly inspiring.
 Here’s part of it: